 It is not just those who write movies who seem to be running out of ideas because as a movie reviewer I find myself running out of ideas when it comes to trying to come up with something fresh and original to say when I watch some thing which is familiar at best.
 This is the case with "And Baby Will Fall" which in many ways has a classic set-up, which those who watch TV movies will be familiar with.
-As such the first half of the movie deals with paranoia as following the disappearance of Melinda evidence turns up to make David chief suspect and through their friends Ivy learns things about her husband she never knew.
+As such the first half of the movie deals with paranoia as following the disappearance of Melinda evidence turns up to make David chief suspect and, through their friends, Ivy learns things about her husband she never knew.
 But as is almost always the case in this type of movie the paranoia is followed by turning amateur detective as such we have the heavily pregnant Ivy, believing her husband is in fact innocent, taking it upon herself to start snooping.
-As such anyone who enjoys a TV movie knows that when a woman turns amateur detective they also end up in danger.
+Anyone who enjoys a TV movie knows that when a woman turns amateur detective they also end up in danger.
 They will also know another thing which is quite typical when it comes to TV movies involving pregnant women!

 I wish I could be more enthusiastic about "And Baby Will Fall" but it is text book stuff and as such it tries to entertain through some sensational scenes which whilst might work for some will equally end up ridiculous for others.
 Ridiculous is sadly how this ends up for me especially when come the end of "And Baby Will Fall" we learn exactly what has been going on.
-As such whilst the cast such as Anastasia Griffith has a certain appeal their characters are as text book as is everything else in this movie and are certainly not in the least bit memorable.
+As such whilst the cast, such as Anastasia Griffith, has a certain appeal their characters are as text book as everything else in this movie and are certainly not in the least bit memorable.